20 No-Code Businesses You Can Launch in 2 Weeks

 12. Marketplaces

-Essentially, a marketplace is a site that has both sellers and buyers as the users.
-Using no-code tools can accomplish this feat that may sound challenging at first thought.
+Essentially, a marketplace is a site that hosts both sellers and buyers.
+Using no-code tools can accomplish this feat, which may sound challenging at first.
 Upwork, Etsy, Fiverr, and Airbnb are some of these marketplaces.

 Now, tools to use for this task may depend on the type of marketplace you want to establish, but three of the best ones to use are DrapCode, Bubble, Adalo, and Webflow, especially if you are starting from scratch.